MudroadWhite/Neo-Principia/docs/4_tactics.md

 WARNING: Since `rewrite` is too convenient, even more than `MP` and `Syll`, `↔` theorems appear to be more useful than `→` theorems.
 In Rocq, we might *slightly overuse* `↔` theorems.
 Sometimes when a `→` theorem is enough to finish the proof, we might still choose a `↔` alternative and `rewrite` or `setoid_rewrite` with it.

 ### 4.1.
-What routine does `setoid_rewrite` actually simplify?
+What does `setoid_rewrite` actually simplify?
 It should be very worthwhile to discuss how we deal with rewriting for quantified ("∀ x") propositions, which also brings up the discussion on the viability for `setoid_rewrite` to simplify original proof.
 As we see, `setoid_rewrite` is only used in 2 situations: either the proposition is a `=`, or the proposition is a `↔`.

-We first discuss the case for `↔`.
-As an opening, a question: how does a `∀` proposition appear?
+We first discuss the case for `↔`, starting with a question: how does a `∀` proposition appear?
 The basic idea for Principia is quite different from modern approach which uses a `∀` constructor. *Primitive propositions* in each chapter allow that
 - If we have a proposition with the form of `φ X`, where `X` is a *real variable*, then
 - We can change `φ X` into `∀ x, φ x`.
 Here, `x` has become an *apparent variable* as it's in a `∀`.
 If, say, we want to construct something like `(∀ x, φ x) → (∀ y, ψ y)`, then we are supposed to have some other rules to allow us to "split" the `∀` into half. `∀ x, φ x → ψ x` can even be turned into `(∃ x, φ x) → (∃ y, ψ y)`.